xcube-dev/xcube-cds/README.md

 Conda-forge packages are produced from a github feedstock repository belonging to the conda-forge organization.
 The feedstock for xcube-cds is at https://github.com/conda-forge/xcube-cds-feedstock .
-The package is updated by forking this repository, creating a new branch for the changes, and creating a pull request to merge this branch into conda-forge's feedstock repository. dcs4cop's fork is at https://github.com/dcs4cop/xcube-cds-feedstock .
+The package is updated by forking this repository (to a personal GitHub account, not to an organization), creating a new branch for the changes, and creating a pull request to merge this branch into conda-forge's feedstock repository.

 The instructions below describe the manual procedure of creating a branch and pull request yourself. conda-forge also has a bot called